hair

 Copper

-Supports collagen formation, tissue repair, and works with zinc for mineral balance.
+Supports collagen formation, tissue repair, works with zinc for mineral balance, and plays a documented role in follicle structure and repair.

 Sodium (34 mg)